YahyaZekry/obsidian-mermaid-to-excalidraw/README.md

 ## License

 This plugin is released under the MIT License.
-See the `LICENSE` file in the root of the original [mermaid-to-excalidraw project](https://github.com/excalidraw/mermaid-to-excalidraw) (which this plugin is based on and is part of).
+See the [LICENSE](LICENSE) file for details.
-The core conversion library is Copyright (c) 2023 Excalidraw.
+The core conversion library this plugin utilizes, `@excalidraw/mermaid-to-excalidraw`, is also licensed under the MIT License, Copyright (c) 2023 Excalidraw.